 For the software provider, Online Software is easier to implement, manage and support.
 When issuing a patch or a bug fix, it is applied only to one set of servers, not on hundreds of installations the software provider may support.
-Customer service and support teams only have to be familiar with, monitor and maintain a single-server environment.
+Customer service and support teams only have to be familiar with, monitor, and maintain a single-server environment.
 You would expect them to pass some of the savings over to you.

-When performing a cost comparison between on-premises software and Online Software, be mindful of the fact that costs are involved in the procurement, setup, upkeep and maintenance of your server hardware.
-Typically, the annual subscription for Online Software is all-inclusive covering the cost of the use of software, server hardware, network bandwidth, upgrades and support.
+When performing a cost comparison between on-premises software and Online Software, be mindful of the fact that costs are involved in the procurement, setup, upkeep, and maintenance of your server hardware.
+Typically, the annual subscription for Online Software is all-inclusive covering the cost of the use of software, server hardware, network bandwidth, upgrades, and support.

 Is my data safe and secure in an external data center?

 Safety and security of data was a major concern when Online Software was new.
-Current industry standards for Online Software are very stringent with regards to physical access to servers, network security and data security.
-The safety and security of your data depends greatly on the capabilities and experience of your provider.
+Current industry standards for Online Software are very stringent with regards to physical access to servers, network security, and data security.
+The safety and security of your data depend greatly on the capabilities and experience of your provider.
 Make sure your software provider is compliant with industry standards such as SAS 70 Type II and SSAE 16.
 If your provider meets those standards, your data should be safer and more secure with your software provider than your school district data center.